-These fuels include: Wood, coal, charcoal, oil, natural gas, gasoline, kero-Common appliances are often sources of CO.
+These fuels include: Wood, coal, charcoal, oil, natural gas, gasoline, kerosene, and propane.

+Common appliances are often sources of CO.
 If they are not properly maintained, are improperly ventilated, or malfunction, CO levels can rise quickly.
 CO is a real danger now that homes are more energy efficient.
-"Air-tight" homes with added insulation, sealed windows, and other weatherproofing can "trap" CO inside SYMPTOMS OF CO POISONING These symptoms are related to CO POISONING and should be discussed with ALL household members.
+"Air-tight" homes with added insulation, sealed windows, and other weatherproofing can "trap" CO inside.

+SYMPTOMS OF CO POISONING

+These symptoms are related to CO POISONING and should be discussed with ALL household members.

-Mild Exposure: Slight headache, nausea, vomiting, fatigue ("flu-like" symptoms).
+Mild Exposure: Slight headache, nausea, vomiting, fatigue ("flu-like"

-Medium Exposure: Throbbing headache, drowsiness, confusion, fast heart rate.

-Extreme Exposure: Convulsions, unconsciousness, heart and lung failure.
+Medium Exposure: Throbbing headache, drowsiness, confusion, fast Extreme Exposure: Convulsions, unconsciousness, heart and lung failure.
 Exposure to Carbon Monoxide can cause brain damage, death.
 IMPORTANT!

 This CO Alarm measures exposure to CO over time.
-It alarms if CO Inis CO Alarm measures exposure to CO over time.
 It alarms if CO levels are extremely high in a short period of time, or if CO levels reach a certain minimum over a long period of time.
 The CO Alarm generally sounds an alarm before the onset of symptoms in average, healthy adults.
 Why is this important?
 Because you need to be warned of a potential CO problem while you can still react in time.
-In many reported cases of CO exposure, victims may be aware that they are not feeling well, but become disoriented and can no longer react well enough to exit the building or get help.
+In many reported cases of CO exposure, victims may be aware that they are not feeling well, but become disoriented and can no longer react well enough to well, but become discribed and carried only only the building or get help.
 Also, young children and pets may be the first affected.
 The average healthy adult might not feel any symptoms when the CO Alarm sounds.
 However, people with cardiac or respiratory problems, infants, unborn babies, pregnant mothers, or elderly people can be more quickly and severely affected by CO.
-If you experience even mild symptoms of CO poisoning, consult your doctor immediately
+If you experience even mild symptoms of CO poisoning, consult your doctor immediately!